SunWise Family Dermatology & Surgery

 When you have abnormal skin growth, it’s essential to get it checked for precancerous or cancerous cell growth.
-At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, Gerard W. Stroup, PA-C, and Gina Caputo, DO, perform a variety of excisions to give you the safest and least invasive procedures possible.
+At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, and Gerard W. Stroup, PA-C perform a variety of excisions to give you the safest and least invasive procedures possible.
 If you live in or near Middletown, Delaware and are concerned about growths or lesions on your skin, don’t wait.
 Contact the highly-trained team at SunWise Family Dermatology & Surgery today.
 Call the office to schedule your appointment or book it online now.

 An excision is performed to remove abnormal skin lesions, typically growths, lumps, or discolorations.
 After removing the abnormality, it’s either examined under a microscope or sent to a laboratory for a biopsy to rule out skin cancer.